 We have been talking a lot on the blog about retention as a top concern for companies in 2018.
-In our recent hiring trends post we touched on how a company’s employer brand can make an strong impact on the recruiting process, among other things.
+In our 2018 hiring trends post we touched on how a company’s employer brand can make an strong impact on the recruiting process, among other things.
 In an increasingly competitive global marketplace, attracting and retaining the right kind of talent is vital to an organization’s ability to grow.

 A strong employer brand can be a powerful tool used for both business and recruiting.
 In fact, according to Corporate Responsibility Magazine, 92% of candidates say they would consider leaving their current job if a company with an excellent corporate reputation offered them another role.
 Similarly, 80% of talent acquisition and HR leaders agree that employer brand has a significant impact on their ability to hire great talent.

 What does your company stand for?
 What is the value proposition extended to potential and existing employees?
 According to the Society for Human Resource Management (SHRM), “The answers are revealed in the organization’s employer brand.
 The employer brand can be defined as the image of the organization as a great place to work in the minds of current employees and key stakeholders in the external market (active and passive candidates, clients, customers and other key stakeholders).
-The employer brand captures the essence of a company in a way that engages employees and stakeholders.
+The employer brand captures the essence of a company in a way that engages employees stakeholders.
 It expresses the firm’s value proposition, reflecting the organization’s culture, systems, attitudes and employee relationships.”